 In 2016, Johnny "Smacks" McMahon was working behind a butcher's counter in SuperValu while Johnny B O'Brien made hurleys for his family business in Cahir.
-One fateful day, the two appointed themselves as MCs for their local GAA club's fundraiser - a role that inadvertently steered them towards a career in comedy.
+One fateful day, the two appointed themselves as MCs for their local GAA club's fundraiser - a role that whet their appetite for a career in comedy.

-Fast forward to 2020, and the Tipperary boys have a hit podcast that regularly sits at number 1 on the Irish charts; eight number one singles under their belt; their new book, C'mere and I Tell Ya: A Guide to Irish Life, is ready to hit the shelves in October; and, tonight, they will be debuting their first-ever TV show on RTÉ2.
+Fast forward to 2020, and the Tipperary boys have a hit podcast, eight number one singles, a new book ready to hit the shelves in October, and their first-ever TV show set to debut on RTÉ2.

 "We were going on tour to America and we just thought, wouldn't it be great if somebody followed us," Johnny Smacks explains over the phone, "because we know the madness we can get up to on tour and to have it documented would be great".